demystifyfp/demystifyfp/content/fsharp/series/fstweet/following-a-user.md

 ### The Presentation Layer on Client Side

-Now the backend is capable of handling the request to follow a user and we have to update our front-end code to release this new feature.
+Now the backend is capable of handling the request to follow a user, and we have to update our front-end code to release this new feature.

 To follow a user, we need his/her user id.
-To retreive it on the client-side, let's add a [data attribute](https://developer.mozilla.org/en-US/docs/Learn/HTML/Howto/Use_data_attributes) in the *profile.liquid* template.
+To retrieve it on the client-side, let's add a [data attribute](https://developer.mozilla.org/en-US/docs/Learn/HTML/Howto/Use_data_attributes) to the `follow` button in the *profile.liquid* template.

 ```diff
 // views/user/profile.liquid